Battleships

-U.S. Navy battleships protected other ships and attacked enemies to enforce naval dominance.
-These impressive vessels contained hundreds of components made with asbestos for fireproofing and insulation.[1]
-Today U.S. Navy veterans have some of the highest rates of asbestos-related mesothelioma because of exposure that occurred on ships.[2]
+U.S. Navy battleships contained hundreds of components made with asbestos for fireproofing and insulation.[1]
+Today, U.S. Navy veterans have some of the highest rates of asbestos-related mesothelioma because of exposure that occurred on battleships and other vessels.[2]

 Battleship History